worklifesg/Machine-Learning-IBM/README.md

 * The dataset corresponding to China's GDP from 1960 to 2014.
 This dataset has two columns, the first, a year between 1960 and 2014, the second, China's corresponding annual gross domestic income in US dollars for that year.
 * Output file: NonLinearReg.txt

+## Classification

+* Separate folder '[Classification](#classification)' for working on different (categorical) datasets and applying different Classification algorithms such as KNN, Decision Tree, Logisitc Regression and Support Vector Machine (SVM)
 ------------------------------------------------------------------------------------------------
 Note: Each program is compiled along with output log file and results in pdf using latex.